-Except as provided by the electronic submission grace period described in this NOFA, HUD may not consider any information that applicants may want to provide after the application deadline.
-HUD may not seek or consider clarification of application items or responses that improve the substantive quality of an application or which correct deficiencies which are in whole or part of a rating factor, including items that impact preference points.
-HUD may contact the applicant to clarify other items in its application.
-In order not to unreasonably exclude applications from being rated and ranked where there are curable deficiencies, HUD will uniformly notify applicants of each curable deficiency.
-A curable deficiency is an error or oversight which, if corrected, would not alter, in a positive or negative fashion, the review and rating of the application.
-Examples of curable (correctable) deficiencies include inconsistencies in the funding request, failure to submit the proper certifications, and failure to submit an application that contains a signature by an official able to make a legally binding commitment on behalf of the applicant.
+HUD will not consider information from applicants after the application deadline.
+Before the deadline, HUD may contact the applicant to clarify information submitted.

+HUD will uniformly notify applicants of each curable deficiency.
+A curable deficiency is an error or oversight that, if corrected, would not alter, in a positive or negative fashion, the review and rating of the application.
+See curable deficiency in the definitions section (Section I.A.3.).
+Examples of curable (correctable) deficiencies include inconsistencies in the funding request and failure to submit required certifications.
 These examples are non-exhaustive.

-When HUD identifies a curable deficiency, HUD will notify the authorized representative in item 21 of the SF-424 describing the curable deficiency.
-The email notifications are the official notification of the need to cure a curable deficiency.
+When HUD identifies a curable deficiency, HUD will notify the authorized representative by email.
+This email is the official notification of a curable deficiency.
 Each applicant must provide accurate email addresses for receipt of these notifications and must monitor their email accounts to determine whether a deficiency notification has been received.
-The applicant must carefully review the request for cure of a curable deficiency and must provide the response in accordance with the instructions contained in the deficiency notification.
+The applicant must carefully review the request to cure a deficiency and must provide the response in accordance with the instructions contained in the deficiency notification.

 Applicants must email corrections of curable deficiencies to applicationsupport@hud.gov within the time limits specified in the notification.
-The time allowed to correct deficiencies will not exceed 14 calendar days or be less than 48 hours from the date of the email notification.
-The start of the cure period will be the date stamp on the email sent from HUD (or GrantSolutions).
-If the deficiency cure deadline date falls on a Saturday, Sunday, Federal holiday, or other day when HUD's Headquarters offices in Washington, DC, are closed, then the applicant's correction must be received on the next business day that HUD Headquarters offices in Washington, DC are open.
+The time allowed to correct deficiencies will be no less than 48 hours and no more than 14 calendar days from the date of the email notification.
+The start of the cure period will be the date stamp on the email sent from HUD.
+If the deficiency cure deadline date falls on a Saturday, Sunday, Federal holiday, or on a day when HUD's Headquarters are closed, then the applicant's correction must be received on the next business day HUD Headquarters offices in Washington, DC are open.